Sylvia's Death: Plath's death

-After living a life of manic depression and attempting suicide multiple times, Plath committed suicide on the 11th of February 1963 in her London flat.
-At around 4:00 AM, Plath placed her head in an oven and gassed herself, dying of carbon monoxide poisoning.
+After living a life of manic depression and attempting suicide multiple times, Plath committed suicide on 11 February 1963 in her London flat.
+At around 4:00 am, Plath placed her head in an oven and gassed herself, dying of carbon monoxide poisoning.
 The surrounding doorways had been sealed by Plath, ensuring the safety of her sleeping children.
 Sexton seemed to have feelings of betrayal towards Plath taking her life, as the two had discussed their struggles with depression and yearning for death together.
-The death of Plath led to a resurfacing of Sexton’s obsession with death and suicide, telling long term therapist Dr. Martin Orne “Sylvia Plath’s death disturbs me, makes me want it too.
+The death of Plath led to a resurfacing of Sexton's obsession with death and suicide, telling long term therapist Dr. Martin Orne “Sylvia Plath’s death disturbs me, makes me want it too.
 She took something that was mine”.
 Just over 10 years later, Sexton took her own life.
 Very similarly to Plath, Sexton locked herself in her garage, turned on the engine of her car and gassed herself.
 She died of carbon monoxide poisoning, just as Plath did.